Some psychologic and social factors may cause school avoidance.

 School avoidance occurs in about 5% of all school-aged children and affects girls and boys equally.
 It usually occurs between age 5 and age 11.

-The cause is often unclear, but psychologic factors (such as stress, anxiety, and depression) and social factors (such as having no friends, feeling rejected by peers, or being bullied) may contribute.
+The cause of school avoidance is often unclear, but psychologic factors (such as stress, anxiety, and depression—see also Overview of Mental Health Disorders in Children) and social factors (such as having no friends, feeling rejected by peers, or being bullied) may contribute.
+If school avoidance escalates to the point that a child is missing a lot of school, it may be a sign of a more serious problem such as a depression disorder or one or more of the anxiety disorders, particularly social anxiety disorder, separation anxiety disorder, and/or panic disorder.
 Sensitive children may be overreacting with fear to a teacher’s strictness or rebukes.
 Younger children tend to fake illness or make other excuses to avoid school.
 Children may complain of a stomachache, nausea, or other symptoms that justify staying home.
 Some children directly refuse to go to school.
 Alternatively, children may go to school without difficulty but become anxious or develop various symptoms during the school day, often going regularly to the nurse’s office.
 This behavior is unlike that of adolescents, who may decide not to attend school (called truancy or "playing hooky”—see School Problems in Adolescents).
+Children who are frequently truant from school often have a conduct disorder.

 Most children recover from school avoidance, but some develop it again after a real illness or a vacation.